akshaydeo/blog/_posts/2023-04-02-building-developer-tools-is-hard.md

 comments: true
 ---

 > While anyone can certainly benefit from this post, its primary focus is on early-stage founders of developer tooling companies.
-Therefore, it may not be as directly relevant to individuals or companies outside this industry.

 Selling developer tools to developers is like selling furniture to carpenters.
 While the developers can always build (vs. buy) similar tools themselves, the critical point is whether they can build them as **efficiently**, **effectively**, and with the same level of **quality** as yours, as well as whether creating such tools aligns with their current priorities and goals